 Here is how we pay the bills.

 - Mrs. RB40’s job – I’m extremely lucky that Mrs. RB40 likes to work.
 The employer sponsored health insurance saves us a ton of money.
 She plans to retire by 2020.

 - Dividend Income Portfolio – Since 2010, I moved most of our after tax investment into dividend stocks.
 Dividend is the best passive income and it will grow as time goes by.

 - Rental properties – We have a couple of rental properties and they are making us a little bit of money.
 They should pay off very well in the long run.

 - Online income – I’m making some money from Retire By 40 and other online ventures.
 This is nowhere near my old paycheck, but I’m my own boss and nobody tells me what to do.
 Also, I can spend most of my time being a dad and that’s priceless.
-I will break down the business income and expense in our monthly newsletter so if you’re curious, sign up with our email list.
+Everyone should start a blog.
+It’s a great way to build your brand and explore your online income earning potential.
+Here is my tutorial on – How to Start a Blog and Why You Should.

 Where Joe goes from here?